Skip to main content

 CFU Recognition

-To apply for the recognition of other credits you must submit to the chairman of the Other Credits Committee, at least two months before the final discussion:
+To apply for the recognition of other credits, you must hand in your application to the chairman of the Committee on Other Credits, at least two months before the final discussion:

 • paperwork certifying the activity performed, the competence acquired and the duration of the activity

-Acknowledgement of attendance at activities is made in relation to the hours attended and reported on the specific form.
+Acknowledgement of attendance at activities is made in relation to the hours attended and reported on the specific form (available below, in annex).

-1. evaluates the congruence (C) of the proposal with the subjects of the course disciplines (with varying percentage weight):
+1. assesses the congruence (C) of the proposal with the themes of the course disciplines (with a variable percentage weighting):

 - for philosophy, psychology, pedagogy, etc. the weight will be 1